AustinHood7/Centz/README.md

 # **Centz**

-A react-flask based web application to provide a platform for providing real-time data on cryptocurrency.
+A react-flask based web application to provide a platform for providing real-time data on cryptocurrency (based on Coinranking API data).
 This web app focuses on helping find the top current crypto and visualize trends using the Google Charts API.

 # [Deployment (Heroku)](https://centz.herokuapp.com)